djadair/syno-rescuedisk/README.md

 ## Setup

-**NOTE:** This has only been tested when run on Ubuntu Xenial and Bionic systems installed from the full system Live image.
+**NOTE:** This has only been tested when run on Ubuntu Xenial and Bionic systems installed from the full system Live image or Jammy installed from the Canonical install disk.
 Most parts should work on any system but you will have to install all of the tools manually.
 It may be particularly challenging without a host that supports apt natively.

-From a fresh install or live image of Ubuntu Bionic you can install the pre-requisites by running:
+From a fresh install or live image of Ubuntu Bionic/Jammy you can install the pre-requisites by running:
 ```
 sudo ./bin/installenv install
 ```